PCSD Closing All Schools to Open Enrollment for 2020-2021

 The Park City School District Board of Education voted November 19 to close all its schools to open enrollment for the 2020-2021 school year.
 No new out-of-district students will be accepted next year.
 The board made the decision to maintain program offerings while holding class sizes to manageable levels.

-Out-of-district students who are currently attending PCSD schools will be allowed to remain within the school system, but if they are moving from one school to another in 2018-19, they will need to submit an open enrollment application.
-Their siblings will receive consideration but are not guaranteed enrollment.
+Out-of-district students who are currently attending PCSD schools will be allowed to remain within the school system, but if they are moving from one school to another in 2020-2021, they will need to submit an open enrollment application.
 PCSD employees will continue to be allowed to register their children in PCSD schools.

 Open Enrollment Threshold for EARLY Enrollment Period

 (December 1 through the 3rd Friday in February)

 Open Enrollment Application

 A non-refundable fee of $5.00 is required to process each application (fee can be waived for qualified applicants).
 Submit application in person or by mail:

 2700 Kearns Boulevard